Russia to stage massive nuclear drills amid Ukraine standoff

 The Black Sea Fleet has surface warships and submarines equipped with Kalibr cruise missiles, but its doesn’t have intercontinental ballistic missiles and didn’t take part in similar previous drills of the country’s strategic forces.

+In the past, Russia has held the annual strategic forces drills in the fall.
+U.S. officials have voiced concern that Moscow shifted the exercise to February to coincide with a possible invasion of Ukraine.

-The Kremlin’s Peskov said Russia notified foreign partners in advance and the exercise shouldn’t cause worries in the West.
+The Kremlin’s Peskov said Russia notified foreign partners about the maneuvers in advance, adding that the exercise shouldn’t cause worries in the West.

 “Practice launches of ballistic missiles are part of regular training,” he said.
 “They are preceded by a series of notices to other nations via different channels.”